Bandyboy03/data_146/MidtermCorrections.md

 ```
 #### Reflection
 An alias is used while importing pandas in order to have 'pd' represent pandas.
 This makes it easier when coding because you don't have to type as much

 ### Question 21

-Let's look at some of what these models are estimating.

-Refit a linear, Ridge, and Lasso regression to the entire (standardized) dataset.
-No need to do any train/test splits or K-fold validation here.
-Use the optimal alpha values you found previously.

-Which of these models estimates the smallest coefficient for the variable that is least correlated (in terms of absolute value of the correlation coefficient) with the target?
 #### My Answer:
 ```
 import pandas as pd